Pstaph/Devops-Challenge-LDAP/README.md

 - Config files are in the LDAP folder
       - This includes a txt file showing what commands I ran
       - Also includes all the files made for the config of LDAP

+- AI Convos are included in the provided PDF files